eduardotoledoZero/Competitions/README.md

 - Data Cleansing in order to remove noisy
 - Text Preprocessing in order to reduce the corpus of the vocabulary.
 - Text tokenization/vectorization
-- Modeling
-- Model Hyperparameter tuning
+- Modeling  and  Hyperparameter tuning with classic Machine Learning
 - Prediction
 - Model Deployment to production